 Figure 3.6 Enable Communication Port

 4. Communication Box

-This chapter provides details concerning the Communication Box and how to place the recorder in the box prior to connection.
+This chapter provides details concerning the Communication Box and how to place recorder in the box prior to connection.

-4 1 Communication Box
+Communication Box 4 1

 The DST Communication Box is a PC-RS-232C compatible communication interface, specially designed to communicate with DST recorders wirelessly via RF (radio frequency).
 A USB converter plug is optionally available for the Communication Box.

 The Communication Box has three diodes:

-- 1. Red - shows that power is fed from the power supply to the Communication Box. - 2.
-Yellow shows that SeaStar has made connection with the box and that correct COM port has been selected. - 3.
+- 1. Red shows that power is fed from the power supply to the Communication Box. - 2.
+Yellow shows that Mercury has made connection with the box and that correct COM port has been selected. - 3.
 Green - shows that recorder is in correct position for seeking connection.
 Connect the serial cable between the serial port of the computer and the Communication Box.
 Plug the power supply connection to a power-socket.
 The voltage from the power supply should be set to 9V, although there is no damage to use up to 20V.
 Before inserting the power plug into the box, it is important to note that the polarity should be: -(O+ (minus on the outside and the plus on the inside) The polarity is usually shown where the arrows meet on the power plug, and the power supply.
 After the power supply has been connected to the Communication Box, the red light should be on.
-After SeaStar has been started, the yellow light should be on (if correct COM port is selected).
+After Mercury has been started, the yellow light should be on (if correct COM port is selected).
 The box will power the recorder while communicating with the PC.
 In case the battery is dead, the PC and interface are still able to connect to the recorder and retrieve data.
 4.2 Connection Point In order to get the green light, the red and the yellow light must be on.
 The recorder is inserted into the hole of the box as shown in the figure below:

-Figure 4.1 Inserting Recorder into the Communication Box If the recorder has been recording in the waters, then please wipe it dry before inserting it into the box.
+Figure 4.1 Inserting Recorder into the Communication Box If the recorder is wet/damp, then please wipe it dry before inserting it into the box.
 The spherical end of the recorder faces down and flat end faces up.
 When the green light is on, communication can be established with the software.
 If the recorder fails to connect, please refer to the Troubleshooter.
-4.3 COM Connection
+4.2 COM Connection

 Figure 4.2 Communication Definition

 Choose Settings-Communication-Serial Ports to display available ports (see figure 4.2).
-Comports up to COM255 can be selected.
+Com ports up to COM255 can be selected.

-4.4 Connection Wizard
+Connection Wizard 4.3

-Figure 4.3 Connection Wizard
+Figure 4.3 Com Port Wizard

 Choose Wizards- Connection Wizard.
 Connect the USB cable and the selected port will appear in the wizard pop-up window (see figure 4.3).

 5. Using DST - Tutorial

-This chapter guides users in 8 quick steps through the process of utilizing SeaStar to set up DST prior to recording and data retrieval.
+This chapter guides users in 8 quick steps through the process of utilizing Mercury to set up DST prior to recording and data retrieval.

-5.1 DST Set Up
+Mercury Set Up 5.1

 Step 1 - Start Program

-Start SeaStar as described in chapter 2.
+Start Mercury as described in chapter 2.
 Remember to carry out the software preparation outlined in chapter 3.

 Step 2 - Connect

 Connect the Communication Box as described in chapter 4.
+Insert DST into the hole in the box.

 Step 3 - Connect to the Recorder

 Insert the DST into the box, the selected com port will turn green in the Connection Wizard window.